AlexShkarin/pyLabLib/docs/devices/HighFinesse.rst

 HighFinesse wavemeters
 ==============================

 HighFinesse produces a variety of fiber-coupled wavelength meters.
-Here we focus on WS series with a USB connection.
+Currently pylablib only deals with WS series which uses a USB connection.
 The code has been tested with several WS6 and WS7 wavemeters.

 The main device class is :class:`pylablib.devices.HighFinesse.WLM<.wlm.WLM>`.